-Handwritten letters take a bit of time and thought and are less spontaneous than usual methods of communication, which can make them feel much more special.
+Handwritten letters take a bit of time and thought, and are less spontaneous than usual methods of communication.
+However, this can make them feel much more special.
 I know that when I receive a handwritten letter, I feel touched that someone has taken the time to write and send me a thoughtful message – especially because handwritten notes are a rarity nowadays.

-Knowing that your letter could put a big smile on the face of someone you love is extremely satisfying – and makes the time spent writing it feel very worthwhile.
+Knowing that your letter could put a big smile on the face of someone you love is satisfying, and makes the time spent writing it feel very worthwhile.
 Writing to someone else by hand also encourages them to write back to you.
 Before you know it, you could have a pen pal, and something to look forward to in the post every now and then.

 11. Learn or develop new skills

-Learning is an integral part of our existence, and affects how we interact with and relate to the world around us.
-When we learn a new skill, we often find that our world opens up just that little bit more, and this continues with every new skill that you acquire or master.
+Learning is an integral part of our existence and it affects how we interact with and relate to the world around us.
+When we learn a new skill, we often find that our world opens up just that little bit more, and this continues with every new skill that we acquire or master.

 Whatever you’ve thought about learning, chances are, there’s a course or an online tutorial that will show you how to do it.
-The learning section of our site has over 50,000 courses for you to sink your teeth into – plus information about online resources that you can use for free, and suggestions of skills you can learn from home.
+The learning section of our website has over 50,000 courses for you to sink your teeth into, as well as information about online resources that you can use for free and suggestions of skills you can learn from home.

 It’s not uncommon for people to feel guilty when they take quality time for themselves.
 But it’s more important than ever to remember that taking ‘you’ time is an essential part of looking after your general health and wellbeing.

-If you find this a challenge, then start small.
+If you find this a challenge, you can always start small.
 Try to allow yourself at least half an hour a day to do something that you truly enjoy and can indulge in.
 Even if that just means reading a chapter of your favourite book.